MithrilJS/docs/docs/jsx.md

 This setup should be enough to get most JSX functionality working.

-#### Using Closure Components in TSX
+#### Using closure components in TSX
+Because of https://github.com/microsoft/TypeScript/issues/21699, we advise against using [closure components](components.md#closure-component-state) in TypeScript.
+Either use [class components](components.md#class-component-state) or Hyperscript instead (see a list of alternatives below).
+If you really want to use them, you have to add a simple hack to trick the TypeScript error checking to resolve faulty errors.
-When using [Closure Components](components.md#closure-component-state) in JSX, TypeScript only expects an attribute object as a parameter for a Function Component.
-But Mithril provides a `Vnode` object instead.
-This leads to the IDE showing faulty parameters even though the JSX would compile correctly.
+When using closure components in JSX, TypeScript only expects an attribute object as a parameter.
+But Mithril.js provides a `Vnode` object instead.
+This leads to the editor showing faulty parameters even though the JSX would compile correctly.

 For example, if you try to compile this code: